-Pecan pie cobbler is a delightful twist on the classic pecan pie, showcasing a rich, nutty flavor in every bite.
-This easy-to-make dessert is perfect for gatherings or cozy nights and will satisfy any sweet tooth.
+Pecan pie cobbler is a twist on the classic pecan pie, showcasing a rich, nutty flavor in every bite.
+This easy-to-make dessert is perfect for gatherings and will satisfy any sweet tooth.

 Pecan Pie Cobbler

 This dessert is like its relative, Pecan Pie, but distinct enough to earn the name cobbler.
 It is decadent, brimming with pecans, and utterly delightful!
-If you’re a fan of the filling found in traditional pecan pie, this treat is perfect for you, packed with a sweet, nutty brown sugar filling.
+If you’re a fan of the filling in traditional pecan pie, this treat is perfect for you, packed with a sweet, nutty brown-sugar filling.

 Easy to Assemble Pecan Pie Cobbler